Pumpkin-Empire/Pumpkin-Spice-A-Deep-Dive/notes.md

 5. Set up docker/airflow and spark to do scheduled pulls of data
 6. Analyze data and make presentable project (jupyter notebook, powerpoint presentation or other?
 I.e. interactive app if time)
 7. Additional buildout based on time
+8. Implement auto-analysis via Streamlit as part of the docker-compose, in addition to our notebook.

 **Avenues of analysis**
   - Word map